VeerMuchandi/openshift-local/BuildAndDeployAContainerImage.md

 router            172.30.233.208   <none>        80/TCP,443/TCP,1936/TCP   5d
 ```

 Note the Cluster-IP assigned to the `docker-registry` service.
-In my case that is `172.30.1.1`.
+This is usually set to `172.30.1.1` with a local openshift cluster.
 Also note that the registry service has exposed port `5000`.

 **Step 2: Permissions to the user account**